kcrary/istari/docs/rules.md

       >>
       G1, x : H', G2 |- C ext M
       (where the normal form of H is H')

+- `whnfConclAt path`

+      G |- C ext M
+      >>
+      G |- C' ext M
+      (where C' is obtained from C by weak-head normalizing a subterm determined by path)

+- `whnfHypAt n path`

+      G1, x : H, G2 |- C ext M
+      >>
+      G1, x : H', G2 |- C' ext M
+      (where H' is obtained from H by weak-head normalizing a subterm determined by path)

 ### Dependent functions